Pierre-siddall/fab/Documentation/source/advanced_config.rst

 By default, the dummy profile ``""`` is not used as a base class for any other profile.
 But it can be convenient to set this up to make user scripts slightly easier.
-Here an example of the usage in LFRic, where at startup time a consistent set of profile modes are defined for any compiler and linker:
+Here is an example of the usage in LFRic, where at startup time a consistent set of profile modes are defined for any compiler and linker: